 - Improve deliverability rates to hit users inboxes with domain and link customization, whether sending from shared IP pools or a dedicated IP.

-- Eliminate domain spoofing and phishing emails with our custom SPF and DKIM record creation.
+- Eliminate domain spoofing and phishing emails with custom SPF and DKIM record creation.

-- Benefit from continuous mail flow through our secure, distributed, and redundant data centers.
+- Benefit from continuous mail flow through secure, distributed, and redundant data centers.

 - Live and searchable logs.